 Copper is also a natural element.
 It is a soft, malleable and ductile metal with very high thermal and electrical conductivity.
 Copper is one of the few metals that occurs in nature already in its useable metallic form.

 Copper was known in ancient times with first discoveries dating back to 9000 BC.
-It was the first metal to be smelted from its ore to be cast into a shape using a mold, and purposefully alloyed with another metal.
+It was the first metal to be smelted from its ore to be cast into a shape using a mould and purposefully alloyed with another metal

 In the construction industry, copper has earned a respected place.
 It has been used for centuries, from cathedrals to castles, from homes to offices and in various architectural elements, including roofs, gutters, wall cladding and building expansions joints.